 One of Russia’s finest Danseur Noble, Mr. Semenov, a People’s Artist of the Soviet Union recipient was a principal dancer excelling in the great classics with the Kirov Ballet (now Mariinsky Theatre) from 1950-1996.
 After being their Artistic Director, he taught at Vaganova Academy and was the Ballet Master and company teacher for Ballet International in Indianapolis.
 Currently he has been a guest teacher in New York with American Ballet Theatre, their JKO school as well as in other New York and U.S. programs and schools.
 Together with his wife and former partner, Irina Kolpakova, he has toured the world as an international guest pedagogue.
 See video of Kolpakova & Semenov.

-Graduate of Vaganova Academy and current teacher of acting at the school, Mr. Stepin worked closely with famed choreographer Leonid Yakobson.
-Today he serves as the repetiteur of Yakobson’s works.
-He staged US dancers who performed the piece “Gossipers” at the International Ballet School Festival in Estonia this summer.
+Mr. Stepin worked closely with famed choreographer Leonid Yakobson, and today, he serves as the repetiteur of Yakobson’s works.
+He also staged US dancers who performed the piece “Gossipers” at the first International Ballet School Festival in Estonia.

 Mr. Sidorov graduated with honors from the Vaganova Academy, being taught by such notables as K. V. Shatilov and A. I. Pushkin.
 He danced for the Mariinsky Theatre and became the Principal dancer with the Mikhailovsky Theatre and subsequently served as their Senior Repetiteur.
-He taught pas-de-deux class at the Vaganova Academy where his students included Ekaterina Shchelkanova and Anton Boytsov, our founders.
-For his outstanding achievements in ballet, Mr Sidorov was awarded the title of Honoured Artist of the Russian Federation.
+He taught pas-de-deux class at the Vaganova Academy where his students included OWDF Founders Ekaterina Shchelkanova and Anton Boytsov.
+For his outstanding achievements in ballet, Mr. Sidorov was awarded the prestigious title of Honoured Artist of the Russian Federation.

 Cyril Atanasoff (taught 2016, 2017)

-Sir Atanasoff joined the École de danse de l’Opéra national de Paris in 1953, and during his military service became principal dancer in 1962.
+Sir Cyril Atanasoff joined the École de danse de l’Opéra national de Paris (Paris Opera Ballet School) in 1953, and during his military service became principal dancer with the Paris Opera Ballet in 1962.
 He danced a vast array of major roles and had numerous roles created for him.
-Equally at home in the romantic and classical ballet on stage and film, he also plays as an actor.
-He had the privilege of dancing with the dancers of the largest international ballet: Alicia Alonso, Eva Evdokimova Galina Samsova, Nina Vyrubova, and Katia Maximova.
+Equally at home in the romantic and classical ballet on stage and film, he also played as an actor.
+He had the privilege of dancing with some of the largest international stars of ballet : Alicia Alonso, Eva Evdokimova, Galina Samsova, Nina Vyrubova, and Ekaterina Maximova.
 Cyril Atanassoff won the Nizhinzkij Prize in 1965 and received the title of Knight of the National French Order on merit, Knight of the Arts and Literature and Professor of ballet at the Paris Opera.
 He retired at the age of 45 years (1986), but returned several times on the stage of the Paris Opera as a guest.
-After teaching classical dance at Conservatoire de Paris (Paris Conservatory), and for the Opera Ballet Corps, he retired but still stands ready to share his experience.
-See video of Grand Pas Classique
+After teaching classical dance at Conservatoire de Paris (Paris Conservatory), and for the Opera Ballet Corps, he retired, but still stands ready to share his experience.